ŠK Slovan Bratislava

-ŠK Slovan Bratislava (/sk/, "Bratislava Slavs") is a professional football club based in Bratislava, Slovakia, that plays in the Slovak First Football League.
-Founded as I. ČSŠK Bratislava in 1919, the club changed its name to Slovan Bratislava in 1953.
-Slovan is the most successful team in Slovakia with the most titles in both league and cup in the country.
+ŠK Slovan Bratislava (/sk/, "Bratislava Slavs") is a professional football club based in Bratislava, Slovakia, that competes in the Slovak First Football League.
+Founded as I. ČSŠK Bratislava in 1919, the club adopted its current name in 1953.
+Slovan is the most successful football club in Slovakia, having won the most league and cup titles in the country.

-Slovan Bratislava became the first and so far only club in Slovakia as well as former Czechoslovakia to win one of the European cup competitions, the Cup Winners' Cup when they defeated FC Barcelona in the final in Basel in 1969.
-The club also supplied seven players to the victorious Czechoslovakia team of UEFA Euro 1976.
+Slovan Bratislava became the first, and so far only, club from Slovakia and the former Czechoslovakia to win a European club competition, winning the European Cup Winners' Cup by defeating Barcelona in the final in Basel in 1969.
+The club also supplied seven players to the Czechoslovakia national team that won UEFA Euro 1976.